LazyDM699/LazyDM699.github.io/_posts/2015-01-10-incendiary-cloud.markdown

 **Casting Time**: 1 action

-**Range**: 150 feet
+**Range**: Self

 **Components**: V, S

 **Duration**: Concentration, up to 1 minute

-A swirling cloud of smoke shot through with white-hot embers appears in a 20-foot-range.
+A swirling cloud of smoke shot through with white-hot embers appears from your outsretched hand in a 20-foot-cube.
 The cloud spreads around corners and is heavily obscured.
 It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

 When the cloud appears, each creature in it must make a Dexterity saving throw.
 A creature takes 10d8 fire damage on a failed save, or half as much damage on a successful one.
 A creature must also make this saving throw when it enters the spell’s area for the first time on a turn or ends its turn there.